-As the priest, the server, and the verger depart to retrieve the Blessed Sacrament from the Altar of Repose in the Lady Chapel, the people remain seated while an offering is received.
+As the presiding priest, the assissting minister, the server, and the verger depart to retrieve the Blessed Sacrament from the Altar of Repose in the Lady Chapel, the people remain seated while an offering is received.
 As has been a Good Friday tradition for many parishes in the Episcopal Church, this offering will be received on behalf of the Episcopal Church in Jerusalem and the Middle East, symbolizing unity with and concern for those who witness to Christ throughout that region.